Gabrieltlt/Gabrieltlt/README.md

 - 🔓 I have experience with Python, C/C++, and ROS;

 ## Projects
 - 🤖 I work as volunteer on the Robotics Team FBOT in the industrial robot (@Work) category.
-I am learning about YOLO to develop the robot's computer vision, primarily focused on object detection;
+I am learning about computer vision techniques to develop the robot's perception system, primarily focused on object detection;

 ## Awards
 - 🥈 Brazilian Robotics Competition 2024;